vchrisb/Isilon-POSH/README.md

 **receiving large amount of data fails**
 You may get following error:
 `Error during serialization or deserialization using the JSON JavaScriptSerializer.
 The length of the string exceeds the value set on the maxJsonLength property.`
-This is due to `ConvertFrom-Json` only supports `JSON` smallen than 2 MB and it couldn't be raised for that Cmdlet
+This is due to `ConvertFrom-Json` only supports `JSON` smallen than 2 MB and it couldn't be raised for that Cmdlet.
+To overcome this limitation you can use the `limit` and corresponding `resume`flag.
+See example above.

 **Cmdlet `get-isiSmbOpenfiles` does return 1000 objects at max**
 The resource `/platform/1/protocols/smb/openfiles` does return at maximum `1000` openfiles by default
-To overcome this limitation you can use the `resume`and corresponding `resumeToken`flag
+To overcome this limitation you can use the `limit` and corresponding `resume`flag.
+See example above.

 #### SSL Validation
 If you are using self signed certificates on your Isilon you need to disable SSL validation in powershell.